histefanhere/geek-wars/README.md

 <img src="images/VarTagExample.png" alt="Variable tag example result" style="width:250px;"/>

-Note that in this example the Milk Drinkers clan has 10 kills and has captured the Wool Weavers flag 3 times.
+Note that in this example the Milk Drinkers clan has 0 kills and has captured the Wool Weavers flag 0 times.
 Using these smart signs can be very useful as the signs automatically update.
-So if, for example, the Milk Drinkers got another kill then the sign would update and display `Kills: 11`.
+So if, for example, the Milk Drinkers got a kill then the sign would update and display `Kills: 1`.

 #### Formatting codes